yauj/Husky/README.md

 Effectively, `c in (-24, 0)` is the point at which the curve will hit -10db, and then start to concave back up, and `m in (1, 9)` is the slope of the curve.
 If you want a more aggressive automixer, then set `m` to be lower, and if you want it to be more smoothed out, set `m` to be higher.

-Exceptions to channels that won't follow the equation is: the channel with the max meter volume, which will have unity send gain; and channels with meter volume below -80db, which will default to -30db send gain.
+Only exception to channels that won't follow the equation is the channel with the max meter volume, which will have unity send gain.

 ### resetCommands